NxNiki/NxNiki/README.md

 My name is Xin Niu.
 I am a PhD graduate from Drexel University.
 I use brain imaging and intracranial EEG data to investigate brain development and human memory.
 I am enthusiastic about machine learning and coding.

-- 🔭 I’m currently working at UCLA Health as a Programmer Analyst.
+- 🔭 I’m currently working at BitusLabs as a Data Scientist.
 - ⚡ Fun fact: I am a guitar player and wrote several songs :)
 - 🌱 I’m currently learning:
   - [genAI and LLM](https://github.com/rasbt/LLMs-from-scratch)